Data Centers in Leiden

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Leiden, as of September 2025.
-All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessible with low latency via dedicated fiber connections to their PoPs in the Amsterdam metro area.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Leiden as of September 2025.
+All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated network connections to their nodes in Amsterdam.
+This provides secure, low-latency private access for hybrid cloud deployments.

 Power Analysis